ZupIT/beagle-docs/content/en/android/customization/widgets/custom-widget-with-action.md

     }
 ```

-The `setText` method responsible for displaying the text for the user to click, example `click here to select a date`.
+The `setText` method is responsible for displaying the text for the user to click.
+For example: `click here to select a date`.

 ```java
 fun setText(text: String) {